 What Does the Orbi Router’s Purple Light Mean?

-On Orbi, Does a Purple Light Indicate No Internet?
+Does Orbi’s Purple Light Indicate No Internet?

 Indeed, the purple light on Orbi often indicates that your router is not online.
 Your modem, your ISP, or the internal settings of your Orbi system may be the cause of this.
 It’s not necessarily a dead end, though.
 The light acts as a reminder to act and get connectivity back.